|News & Events VIEW ALL|

 8 p.m.
 Event concludes

 Groundbreaking for the $62.5 million project took place February 24, 2014.
 It will include a more than 35,000 square foot expansion at the Mainland Campus front entrance, upgrades to the existing facility, which opened in 1975, and additional enhancements.

 The new two-and-a-half story addition includes:

 The renovation portion of the Mainland Modernization Project includes:

 About AtlantiCare’s Healing Arts Program

 AtlantiCare is an integrated system of services designed to help people achieve optimal health.
 It includes AtlantiCare Regional Medical Center, AtlantiCare Health Engagement, the AtlantiCare Foundation, and AtlantiCare Health Services.
-Its more than 5,461 employees and 600 physicians serve the community in more than 60 locations.
+Its more than 5,221 employees and more than 700 physicians serve the community in nearly 70 locations.
 A 2009 Malcolm Baldrige Award winner, AtlantiCare was also included in Modern Healthcare’s Best Places to Work in Healthcare in 2010.
 ARMC became the 105th hospital in the nation to attain status as a Magnet™ designated hospital in March of 2004 and was redesignated a Magnet™ hospital in 2008 and 2013.